SquareBracketAssociates/Booklet-CORMAS/README.md

 [![Build Status](https://travis-ci.org/cormas/Booklet-CORMAS.svg?branch=master)](https://travis-ci.org/cormas/Booklet-CORMAS)

 ## Install pillar on our computer
 Most of the information about pillar are available [here](https://ci.inria.fr/pharo-contribution/job/EnterprisePharoBook/lastSuccessfulBuild/artifact/book-result/PillarChap/Pillar.pdf).
-But we provide there a quick stater quite in order to compile in PDF/html the book source code.
+But we provide there a quick strater quite in order to compile in PDF/html the book source code.

 ### Install for Linux users
-Those command line will download a pharo distribution maid for pillar.
+Those command line will download a pharo distribution made for pillar.

     wget https://raw.githubusercontent.com/pillar-markup/pillar/master/download.sh
     chmod +x download.sh